 According to a story published in the Los Angeles Times, a federal appeals court has cancelled the deportation order for a man who was unlawfully detained in a 2008 ICE raid at a Los Angeles manufacturing worksite.
 A three-member panel of the Ninth Circuit Court of Appeals determined that federal immigration officers violated U.S. law in carrying out the raid.
-Below, our Los Angeles immigration lawyer explains the decision from the appeals court.
+Below, our immigration lawyer in Los Angeles explains the decision from the appeals court.
 You can read the ruling in its entirety: Gregorio Perez Cruz v.
 William Barr.

 Deportation Order Cancelled — Unlawful Detention